Teeth Are Not for Biting

 Reading kids books about biting is a good way to address this issue with your toddlers.
 Consider including children's books about manners to help reinforce positive behavior when toddlers are in social settings.
 These sometimes humorous books are generally written by experts, parents, and educators who all have experience curbing this undesirable habit.
 The stories are similar to situations your own child faces, and they offer alternatives to biting in a way that toddlers will understand.

-Next, be sure to read some good kids' books about stealing if you suspect your little ones are taking things that do not belong to them.
+Next, be sure to read some good stories about stealing if you suspect your little ones are taking things that do not belong to them.
 This is another common, albeit upsetting, behavior that is usually short-lived with the help of some valuable reading.

 Why Do Toddlers Bite Others?

 Toddlers bite for a variety of different reasons.
+For example, sometimes toddlers are overcome with emotion, so books about anger and temper tantrums can help kids learn more effective ways to handle their feelings.
 As frustrating as it can be for parents, understanding why this behavior occurs is important.
 Once you have a handle on why it is happening, you can take measures to stop an active biter from hurting others.
 Here are several explanations that will shed some light on this undesirable habit.